Fraud and Penalties: What You Need to Know

 Here are some common examples of fraud that may surprise you:

-- You return to work but continue to collect UI benefits without reporting the work and wages to the EDD.
+- You return to work but continue to collect Unemployment Insurance (UI) benefits without reporting the work and wages to the EDD.

-- You withhold information or give false information when filing a claim or certifying for benefits.
+- You withhold information or give false information when filing a UI claim or certifying for benefits.

-- You file a DI claim for an injury or illness that does not exist or help another person file a false claim.
+- You file a Disability Insurance (DI) claim for an injury or illness that does not exist or help another person file a false claim.

 - You pay your employees under the table and don’t report the wages to the EDD.